Balmaseda: Charming Town in the Basque Country

 Museo de Coches Clásicos y Antiguos in the Torre Loizaga

 Balmaseda is very easy to reach from Bilbao by public transport.
-A regional train connects the two cities; the journey from the central Abando train station in Bilbao takes around an hour.
-Even without a rental car or your own car, Balmaseda is a practical excursion destination if you want to get to know the Basque hinterland off the beaten track.
+A regional train connects the two cities; the journey from Abando station in Bilbao takes about an hour.
+Even without a rental car or your own car, Balmaseda is a nice day trip if you want to get to know the Basque hinterland off the beaten track.

-Here you can check the timetable for the regional train between Bilbao and Balmaseda
+Check the timetable for the regional train between Bilbao and Balmaseda here

 However, you will need a car or rental car* to visit Torre Lozaiga, which is a little out of the way halfway along the route.